yashkhadilkar/fifa-world-cup-bid-analysis/README.md

 export SNOWFLAKE_ROLE="ACCOUNTADMIN"
 ```

 These stay in your terminal session only and are never committed to the repo.

-See `env.example` for a reference template.
-### 3. Clear failed flags
+### 4. Clear failed flags

 Clear any failed flags if running the pipeline again.